fmops/decisionbox/README.md

 If you want to dive right in to SDK install and config, skip to [Getting Started](#getting-started) below.

+Looking for spcification of RESTful APIs?
+See https://decisionbox.blueteam.ai/swaggerui

 ## Introduction - DecisionBox SDK Overview

 The purpose of this product is to allow you to radically improve your LLM app so it gets smarter with more data